s1dhuman/Sales-Management-Directory/README.md

 # Sales-Management-Directory

 The project is based on Sales Management.
 It can be used in variety of day to day activities in shops.
 This project shows the sales management of ‘Apple Store’.
-You can:
+You can:\n
 •	View all the items
 •	Add new items
 •	Deleting existing items